01-edu/public/subjects/get-some-time/README.md

 ### Instructions

+Create a function named `firstDayWeek`, which accepts a specific week in a given year:
+- `number`: representing a week of the year (between 1 and 53).
+- `string`: representing a year.

-Create a function `firstDayWeek` that receives a week of the year (from 1 to 53) and a year (as a string), and returns the first day of that week, in the format: 'dd-mm-yyyy'.
+Your function should return a `string` representing the date of the first day of that specific week in the format `dd-mm-yyyy`.

-In this task you have to assume that the `week #1` is in all cases the week which contains the 1st of January.
+- Week `1` is in all cases, the week which contains the 1st of January.

-By beginning of the week we mean the monday of that week.
+- The first day of a week is a Monday.

-If the first week is requested and it starts on the previous year of the presented one, it should return the first day of the year.
+- If the start of the week is in the previous year, then your function should return the first day of the specified year.